ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 <img width="400" src="../../assets/docs/how-optimism-works/1.png">
 </div>

-### Fault proofs

-In Optimistic rollups state changes are considered pending for a period of time, called the "challenge window".
-If a proposed state change goes unchallenged for the duration of the challenge window (currently set to 7 days), then it is considered final.

-When a state change is challenged, it can be invalidated through a "fault proof" ([formerly known as a 'fraud proof'](https://github.com/ethereum-optimism/optimistic-specs/discussions/53)) process.
-This process is currently undergoing major redevelopment and you can read about it in [Protocol specs](../protocol/README.md) section.

 ### Block storage

 All Optimism blocks are stored within a special smart contract on Ethereum called the [`CanonicalTransactionChain`](https://etherscan.io/address/0x5E4e65926BA27467555EB562121fac00D24E9dD2) (or CTC for short).